Visionary Leadership: Lessons from Nehemiah

 Purpose – vision gives you a reason to get up and show up.
 How is your vision providing purpose in your daily life?

-Network with 2-3 other staff members who live in close geographic proximity.
-Ask them these questions around their calling and process together how God might call you into greater collaboration together to reach your community for Christ.
+Connect with 2-3 colleagues or friends, and ask them these questions around their calling and process together how God might call you into greater collaboration together to reach your potential and impact the world.

 Every Element in Your Presentation Has a Single Purpose…